kevscon/kevscon.github.io/_posts/2018-04-29-indie_films.md

 ![]({{ "/assets/images/ind_film/mod_pred.png" | absolute_url }})

 What may be the culprit here?
-The data does not follow a normal distribution and this is the case even after converting to to log scale.
-Looking at the residual plot, there is a clear revenue threshold - many films are bunched around the same gross revenue.
+The data does not follow a normal distribution and this is the case even after converting it to log scale.
+Looking at the residual plot, there is a clear revenue threshold - where few films gross below and many films bunch around.
 This non-normal distribution of the residual plot indicates that the data does not follow the normal distribution that linear regression assumes.
-This is a good indicator that the model's effectiveness will be limited.
+This is a good indicator that the model's effectiveness is limited.

 ![]({{ "/assets/images/ind_film/residuals.png" | absolute_url }})